-Original: oil on canvas, 279 cm x 191 cm, wxh
+Original: oil on canvas, 279 x 191.5 cm, wxh

-Staalmeesters (the Syndics) is Rembrandt's first and only work of regents.
+Staalmeesters (Master of Steel) is Rembrandt's first and only work of regent art.
 The work is striking because of its exceptional size and the larger-than-life figures.
-Several Syndics are depicted on the work, with their eyes fixed on the viewer.
+Several Steel Masters are depicted on the work, with their eyes fixed on the viewer.
 On the table is a sheet that they checked for quality and colour.
 There is also a book on the table, most likely the accounts of the cloth guild.
 One of them rises from his chair, as if he has just noticed the spectator.